kissplugins/KISS-maintenance-mode/README.md

 Read the License file for more information in this Repo.

-Follow Us on Blue Sky:
+**Follow Us on Blue Sky:**
 https://bsky.app/profile/kissplugins.bsky.social

+© Copyright Hypercart D.B.A.
+Neochrome, Inc.